bezverkhov/github-slideshow/_posts/0000-01-02-bezverkhov.md

 ---
 layout: slide
-title: "Test Welcome to our second slide!"
+title: "Test Welcome to our GitHub slide!"
 ---
-Your text
+Your text my slide awesome
-Use the left arrow to go back!